 The peripheral nerves of the body make up a complex network that connects the brain and the spinal cord to the internal organs, skin and muscles.
 Peripheral neuropathy damages these nerves, which causes pain, prevents normal sensation in the legs and arms, impairs muscle movement and disrupts communication between the brain and other organs in the body.
+Symptoms may include:

 The autonomic nervous system regulates many different functions of the body, including bowel movements, urination, digestion, heart rate, blood pressure and temperature.
 Damage to the nerves of this system interrupts the signals between the organs and the brain.
 Depending on the location of the damaged nerves and the organ(s) involved, autonomic neuropathy may cause: